Ten Must See Places In Northern Ireland

 The great ocean liner Titanic was built right here in Belfast at the Harland and Wolff shipyards.
 See original artifacts, learn about the design and construction of the ship, experience full-scale reconstructions, see the dry docks, and stand at the very spot where the great liner was built.
 This award-winning exhibition is a must-see for any visit to Belfast and offers activities for everyone in the family.

 While a peaceful town today, Belfast was the site of much of the sectarian fighting during the period known as The Troubles which ended with the Good Friday Agreement in 1998 and disarmament of the paramilitaries in 2005.
 Spend a couple of hours on a Black Cab tour of the sectarian neighborhoods and listen to stories from those who lived through this turbulent time in Ireland’s recent past.
-Explore Falls Road and Shankhill Road, view the murals and Peace Wall, and conclude with your thoughtful observations on both sides of the conflict which still divides the island of Ireland today as the issues weigh heavily on Brexit negotiations.
+Explore Falls Road and Shankhill Road, view the murals and Peace Wall, and conclude with your thoughtful observations on both sides of the conflict which still divides the island of Ireland today.

 Gobbins Cliff Walk